stfc-sciml/DeepXDE-ZCS/README.md

 pip install git+https://github.com/stfc-sciml/DeepXDE-ZCS
 ```

+Note that the above line will upgrade your `DeepXDE` to 1.10.0 or higher, as required by our extension.
-**Make sure you have one of the backends installed**, which are not included in our requirements.
+Also, make sure you have one of the backends installed, which are not included in our requirements.

 # Usage